saanvifr/museiq/README.md

 ---

-# ⚖ Trade-offs
+# ⚖️ Trade-offs

-- Selected **Albums** as the primary entity because they provide richer metadata for analytics.
+- Selected **Albums** as the primary entity because they provide richer metadata for analytics and AI insights.
-- Used the public iTunes Search API to avoid authentication complexity.
+- Used the public **iTunes Search API**, which simplifies integration but limits results to Apple's music catalog.
-- Prioritized clean architecture, security, and maintainability over additional social features.
+- Prioritized clean architecture, security, and maintainability over advanced features such as playlists, social sharing, and caching.

 ---